diskuv/dirsp-exchange/docs/_sources/src-proscript/proscript-messaging/TRANSLATING_PROSCRIPT_INTO_OCAML.rst.txt

    and its DH25519 failed.
 2. It was difficult to understand which parameters to pscl.js need to be hex-encoded and which ones don't.
 And it _really_ matters in JavaScript.
 In node.js, the ``new Buffer(some_variable, 'hex')`` construction used frequently in pscl.js will silently return an empty buffer if the input is not hex.
-For example, in crypto.ED25519.signature the Buffer-based hex decoding is used; supply values without hex encoding will cause the ``ProScript.crypto.ED25519Hash(sk)`` function to return empty.
-But inconsistently the ProVerif code does not hex encode that ``sk`` parameter.
-If pscl.js is going to be used, it needs to do a length check on the Buffer length (and node.js complains that "Buffer() is deprecated due to security and usability issues").
+For example, supplying values without hex encoding to ``ProScript.crypto.ED25519.signature`` would result in a call to ``ProScript.crypto.ED25519Hash(sk)``, which in turn would return a SHA512 hash of an empty value because of the Buffer-based hex decoding.
+Yet the ProVerif code does not hex encode that ``sk`` parameter when calling the ``ProScript.crypto.ED25519.signature`` API.
 3. Completely as a reaction to hex-encoding ambiguities in pscl.js, nothing is expected to be hex encoded in ``dirsp-proscript``.
-Just raw bytes.
-The hex encoders ``toBitstring`` and ``fromBitstring`` in the first ProScript algorithm (sp.js; aka KBB2017) are still present however.
+The ``dirsp-proscript`` API is just raw bytes.
+However, the hex encoders ``toBitstring`` and ``fromBitstring`` used in the higher-level KBB2017 algorithm (``ps/sp.js``) are still present.

 So there is no need for pscl.js, and you won't get matching results because the kinda critical Diffie-Hellman implementation in pscl.js is non-standard and perhaps broken.

-Final Sidethought: None of this affects the proof, but one suggestion for ProScript is to statically type or annotate which parameters are hex-encoded.
-It is _way_ too easy to make a mistake where you pass in a hex encoded input to a parameter that doesn't need hex encoding, or you hex encode something twice.
+*Sidebar: None of the above caution affects the KBB2017 proof*

 Now that the cautionary preamble is out of the way ... here is how you would run sp.js + pscl.js.